learn-co-curriculum/phase-0-html-lists-lab/README.md

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Finally, run `bundle` to install the lab's dependencies.
+Finally, run `npm install` to install the lab's dependencies.

 ## Recognize Unordered And Ordered HTML Lists